sakurakhadag/warmspringwinds.github.io/_posts/2016-10-30-image-classification-and-segmentation-using-tensorflow-and-tf-slim.md

 sys.path.append("/home/dpakhom1/workspace/models/slim")
 {% endhighlight %}

-Now, let's download the VGG-16 which we will use for classification of images and segmentation.
+Now, let's download the VGG-16 model which we will use for classification of images and segmentation.
 You can also use networks that will consume less memory(for example, ResNet50).
 For more models look [here](https://github.com/tensorflow/models/tree/master/slim#pre-trained-models).

 {% highlight python %}